jserv/amacc/docs/Squint.md

 SI    { pop R1 ; str R0, [R1] }
 ```
 Squint does not need to worry about intermediate register states if it
 sees the "LEA, PUSH, {...}, SI" pattern.
-It can transform the
+It can safely transform the
 "add R0, fp, #X" used in the LEA before the push into "str R0, [fp, #X]"
 in the SI instruction.
 Furthermore, with just a tiny amount of analysis,
 Squint can usually remove the push and pop at the assembly level, greatly